T: 0161 770 4515

 Also recently opened a Tailors located in the brick units, for all you tailoring needs.

 Having a clear out or looking for a bargain?
-Our Sunday car boot on Tommyfield outdoor market is held every Sunday from March-December (exc.
+Our Sunday car boot on Tommyfield outdoor market is held every Sunday all year round (exc.
 Bank Holiday week-ends and Remembrance Sunday)

 Opening Times: 06:15-12 noon, Sundays from March to December, £14.50 per stall/pitch on hard standing.
 No need to book.